Back

 Gabriel Greening

-In part one of our Making sense of sustainability blog series, we highlighted the challenges facing organisations and individuals to get to net zero and our collective responsibility of limiting global warming to 1.5 oC .
-We summarised how our client organisations are approaching this challenge by (a) adopting a ‘carbon conscious’ operating model (b) harnessing green technology, and (c) putting people and processes at the heart of sustainability.
+In part one of our Making Sense of Sustainability series, we highlighted the challenges facing organizations and individuals to get to net zero and our collective responsibility of limiting global warming to 1.5 degrees Celsius.
+We summarized how many of our clients are approaching this challenge by adopting a ‘carbon conscious’ operating model, harnessing green technology, and putting people and processes at the heart of sustainability.

-In this blog, we explain how data and analytics plays a crucial role in helping your organisation to manage your environmental impact.
+In this blog, we explain how data and analytics plays a crucial role in helping your organization manage your environmental impact.

 Data-driven sustainability is important because it instigates traceability, accountability, and objective decision-making.